-- Are being caught along the edges of the main shipping channel on the east side from Buoy 83 south past Sharps Island Light to the mouth of the Little Choptank. - On the west side of the Bay, the Chesapeake Beach area and Breezy Point are good places to fish. - Most of the bluefish are being caught by trolling red or green surgical tubes and Drone spoons behind inline weights. - At times lucky anglers are encountering breaking fish and enjoying fun casting action with metal jigs.
+- The mouth of the Susquehanna and Elk rivers offer some of the best fishing and the Chesapeake Beach area and Breezy Point are good places to fish too. - Most of the bluefish are being caught by trolling red or green surgical tubes and Drone spoons behind inline weights. - At times lucky anglers are encountering breaking fish and enjoying fun casting action with metal jigs.